 - a towel to keep a cloud of powdered sugar from floating over your kitchen).

 - Add the gel color at this point, increase mixing speed and beat until fluffy, approximately 1 minute, don't over beat.

 - This frosting will pipe best when chilled.
 You can make it in advance, refrigerate and when ready to use, let it soften slightly (do not microwave) and remix.

 - Will frost a 3 layer 8 or 9 inch cake.

-For the Whipped Cream (*You will have leftover.
-You can half the recipe if you'd like.)
+For the Whipped Cream (You will have leftover-- you can half if you like)

 - Chill the mixing bowl and beaters or whisk attachment in the freezer for 10 minutes.

 - Pour the whipping cream, powdered sugar and vanilla into the chilled mixing bowl, begin beating on low speed gradually increasing to medium high speed.